Dr.

 Ritz crackers, gummy lifesavers (preferably in white/clear

 and red) and a little vanilla frosting.
-Put the Ritz cracker

-on a plate.
 Use a little bit of vanilla frosting to glue the

 first lifesaver on the cracker.
 “Glue” more lifesavers on